Industrial Hemp Production: Cultivation and Management

-By: Susan P. Rupp, PhD (Lee Enterprises Consulting)
+By: Susan P. Rupp, PhD ( LEC Partners

 The production of industrial hemp, grown for fiber, seed, and cannabidiol (CBD), has surged in recent years.
 More recently, the Agriculture Improvement Act of 2018 (2018 Farm Bill) authorized the production of hemp and removed hemp and hemp seeds from the Drug Enforcement Administration’s (DEA) schedule of Controlled Substances.
 However, producers continue to face challenges in production and marketing of products because of constantly morphing state and federal regulations, typically revolving around total tetrahydrocannabinol (THC) levels within the plant, that affect both how crops are grown as well as the ability to harvest, sell, and process those products.
 THC is the main psychoactive compound that gives marijuana users their “high.”
 While marijuana cultivars typically contain 3% to 15% THC by weight, hemp cultivars are bred to contain only trace amounts (less than or equal to 0.3%).